WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 * Removed support for ed25519 signatures.
 * The above UTF-8 decoding.
 * The above CAA parameter and certificate lifetimes.
-* Versioned the Variants header field at draft-ietf-httpbis-variants-04 and the mi-sha256 digest algorithm at draft-thomson-http-mice-03.
+* Versioned the Variants header field at draft-ietf-httpbis-variants-05 (but spelled Variants-04) and the mi-sha256 digest algorithm at draft-thomson-http-mice-03.

 draft-02